 A rare species of fern that has experienced a rapid decline and has a high risk of extinction in England.

-Rarity: Known from only 2 native sites in the South of England
+Rarity: Known from only 2 native sites in the South of England and a small cluster in the North of England.

 Cause of decline: Over-collecting during the Victorian period, over or under shading, encroachment of competing vegetation, & potentially pressures from a warming climate